Azelaic Acid Explained (40 Studies): EVERYTHING You Need To Know

 Once again azelaic acid compares almost identically.
 A 6 month study involving 289 people found that 20% Azelaic Acid cream and 0.05% Tretinoin were “equally effective” against acne.
 Very similarly to the Benzoyl Peroxide study, the Azelaic Acid cream was better tolerated and didn’t cause the side effects seen with Tretinoin.
 (6)

-Studies comparing the effectiveness of AzA as an acne treatment, particularly against Benzoyl Peroxide, Tretinoin (Retin-A), and antibiotics have been replicated with similar results time and time again, the first as early as 1982.
-(7, 8, 9, 10, 11, 12) One study even found AzA was effective against adult acne when other treatments were not.
+Studies showing the effectiveness of azelaic acid as an acne treatment, particularly against Benzoyl Peroxide, Tretinoin (Retin-A), and antibiotics have been replicated time and time again, the first as early as 1982.
+(7, 8, 9, 10, 11, 12) One study even found azelaic acid was effective against adult acne when other treatments were not.
 (13)

 And I saved the best for last….

 Azelaic Acid vs. effin’ ACCUTANE!

-I started fan-girling so hard when I read this study.
-Okay, so this clinical trial involved 85 participants with severe acne who were either given Accutane or 20% Azelaic Acid cream to be used with Minocycline (another lame antibiotic).
+I started fan-girling so hard when I read this study! 😀 This clinical trial involved 85 participants with severe acne who were either given Accutane or 20% Azelaic Acid cream to be used with Minocycline (another lame antibiotic).

 Accutane patients also saw 100% clearing in their cystic acne, and an increased 97% reduction in whiteheads and papules, and 83% in clogged pores.
 So, overall the Azelaic Acid-antibiotic group didn’t beat Accutane but did comparatively well.

-Please remember, it’s Accutane we’re talking about here: the most powerful acne medication in the world!
+Do note, this is Accutane we’re talking about here: the most powerful acne medication in the world!
 To do well against it is no small feat.
-The researchers who conducted this study agree, and concluded that Azelaic Acid is a highly effective treatment for severe forms of acne, and considered a valuable alternative to Accutane with fewer risks and better tolerability.
+The researchers who conducted this study agreed, and concluded that Azelaic Acid is a highly effective treatment for severe forms of acne, and considered it a valuable alternative to Accutane with fewer risks and better tolerability.
 (14)

 How does Azelaic Acid work to treat Acne?

 Azelaic Acid is antibacterial, anti-inflammatory, and anti-keratinizing (meaning it prevents a build-up of dead skin, which could in turn prevent clogged pores that cause breakouts).
 (15) If you want to learn more or see a visual of what the keratinization process looks like, watch this video.